JustKiddingCode/arpoc/docs/implementation/ac_entity_evaluation.rst

 then pass the results of middle level transformers through, but forcing the value to be boolean.

-In the normal tree evaluation, all transformers are combined and called as needed.
-For didactic reasons, we show the result of every transformer seperately.

 A special case is however the `exists` operator.
 Normally, missing attributes throw an exception.
 This however, ends the evaluation of the tree and therefore is not